je-wi/terence/README.md

-# terence
+# Publius Terentius Afer (Terence)
-corpus statistics from The six plays of Terence
+Corpus statistics from the six plays of Terence